gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Scaling policies can be based on predefined metrics (e.g., CPU, Network, etc..) and even on custom metrics or based on a schedule (if you know the user patterns)
 - To update an ASG, you must provide a new launch configuration / launch template
 - IAM roles attached to an ASG will get assigned to EC2 instances
-- ASG are free -- you pay for the underlying resources being used
+- ASGs are free -- you pay for the underlying resources being used
 - Having instances under an ASG means that if they get terminated for whatever reason, the ASG will automatically create new ones as a replacement
 - ASG can terminate instances marked as unhealthy by an LB and replace them